uptechteam/ios-cookbook/10-debugging.md

 - trigger it only on a certain **condition**.
 - **ignore** the breakpoint a number of times before stopping.
-- run an **action**, like a shell command or a simple lldb command.
+- run an **action**, like a shell command or a simple LLDB command.
 - **continue after execution**, which is useful when combined with actions, since we may have some actions which shouldn’t pause the app.

 But Xcode generic breakpoints can do even more.
 They can pause the app before something bad happens, and you don't even need to know which line contains an error.
 Is this magic?